 - Verification & Closure On-site visit Subsequent Visit

 - NC during Recertification Before the Certificate expiry date

 - Extension of NC period 30 days

 8.1.
-Surveillance activities shall include on-site audits assessing the certified client’s management system’s fulfillment of specified requirements with respect to the standard to which the certification is granted.
+Surveillance activities shall include on-site audits assessing the certified client’s management system’s fulfillment of specified requirements concerning the standard to which the certification is granted.
 Other surveillance activities may include

-- reviewing any client’s statements with respect to its operations (e.g. promotional material, website),
+- Reviewing any client’s statements concerning its operations (e.g., promotional material, website),

 - Other means of monitoring the certified client’s performance.

 8.2.
 Surveillance audits are on-site audits, but are not necessarily full system audits, and shall be planned together with the other surveillance activities so that the certification body can maintain confidence that the certified management system continues to fulfill requirements between recertification audits.
 The surveillance audit program shall include, at least